padpadpadpad/rTPC/README.md

 as:

 Daniel Padfield and Hannah O’Sullivan (2020). rTPC: an R package for helping fit thermal performance curves.
-R package version.
-0.1.0.
+R package version 0.1.0.

 ## Bugs and suggestions